dslab-epfl/klint/ReadMe.md

 ## Writing and verifying your own network function

+You need a C11 compiler such as GCC, and Python >= 3.10.

 Start from a copy of `nf/nop`, which is a no-op network function.
 Use the existing `nf/*` functions as inspiration.
 All environment interactions must use the abstractions in `env/`, especially memory allocations.